|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 4: Yudanaka Hot Spring and Snow Monkeys of Jigokudani

-Today we travel by train to Yudanaka Onsen, a hot spring village famous for its 'snow monkeys'.
+Today we travel by coach to Yudanaka Onsen, a hot spring village famous for its 'snow monkeys'.
 The Japanese macaques originally came here to warm themselves in the outdoor hot spring bath during the cold winters, and now come all year round.
-We then stay in a Japanese ryokan, known for its onsen (a Japanese hot spring and the bathing facilities and inns)!
+We then stay in a Japanese ryokan, known for its onsen (a Japanese hot spring, bathing facilities and inn).

 Day 5: Matsumoto Castle & Narai Post Town